 This rule includes intervention provisions previously found in Rule 24.
 The concept of joinder was added to reflect the fact that a birth parent, who has not consented to the adoption or relinquished parental rights or whose parental rights have not been otherwise terminated, is a required party under Rule 12.
-Civil Rules 5.1 and 5.1-I, which are made applicable by Rule 1, address notice of and intervention for challenges to the validity or constitutionality of a federal or state statute.
+Civil Rule 5.1, which is made applicable by Rule 1, addresses notice of and intervention for challenges to the validity or constitutionality of a federal or state statute.